Moral Psychology and Organizations

 Business, Haas School

 Role: Students will act as research assistants (RAs) for Haas Intersectionality, Group Hierarchy, and Emotions Research (HIGHER) Lab, a social psychology research laboratory directed by Professor Hudson.
-As a part of this apprenticeship, students will assist in the production and publication of experimental social psychological research for a minimum of 7 hours/week, including literature reviews, survey design, data management, stimuli creation, and running experiments.
-Students will also attend weekly, mandatory in-person lab meetings (Thursdays, 10:00 - 11:00 AM) facilitated by the lab manager and meet at least monthly with their assigned mentor(s).
-At the end of the semester, all students will write a final paper and present a research poster summarizing their work.
+As a part of this apprenticeship, students will assist in the production and publication of experimental social psychological research for a minimum of 6 hours/week (maximum 20 hours), including literature reviews, survey design, data management, stimuli creation, and running experiments.
+Students will also attend weekly, in-person lab meetings (Thursdays, 11:00 - 12:00 PM) facilitated by Professor Hudson and other lab members, and meet at least monthly with their assigned mentor(s).
+At the end of the semester, all students will write a final paper and present a research poster/presentation summarizing their work.

-Qualifications: An ideal candidate is interested in graduate school in Social Psychology, Management, and Organizational Behavior, or a career in behavioral research.
-Experience with SPSS/R (or other coding languages) is beneficial but not required.
+Qualifications: An ideal candidate is interested in graduate school in Social Psychology, Management, and/or Organizational Behavior, or a career in behavioral research.
+Experience with R (or other coding languages) is beneficial but not required.
 All technical knowledge necessary to do well in the position will be taught throughout the semester.

 Related website: http://www.sakierahudson.com/